voyageprofessor/gtav-sourcecode-build-guide/README.md

 > [!NOTE]
 > Don't ask me for any help, do it yourself.<br>
 > I will not provide any help to anybody.<br>
-> This tutorial covers everything already.
+> This tutorial covers everything already, Just follow all the steps.

 ## Requirements